yasiryagi/helpdesk/roles/content-curators/README.md

 ### Council Reports
 At some agreed interval, assumed to be at least once for each Council Term, _all_ videos and channels must be "checked in" on.
 There could be many reasons why  to verify that they are still acceptable.
 In some cases, some details may have been overlooked in previous "check-ups", but there is also the chance that a Channel owner or a (rogue) Curator makes a change that requires an action.

-To avoid having to go through thousands of entities every time, the Lead, or some other curator could perhaps deploy a script that checks for certain types of transaction that makes changes to the content directory.
+To avoid having to go through thousands of videos/channels every time, the Lead, or some other curator could perhaps deploy a script that checks for certain types of transaction that makes changes to the content directory.

 To avoid everyone stepping on each other’s toes, the Lead should consider splitting the workload between the team, e.g., by language, category, etc.